Astalon: Tears of the Earth: Development

 Astalon: Tears of The Earth began development in 2016 but was a project that was re-started several times during production.
 Art and Game Designer Matt Kap was joined in 2018 by Game Programmer Jon Lepage to work on the game together up until the very end.
 Game developer Matt Kap stated that the first prototype had room-by-room exploration with only one playable character.
 The second prototype introduced the 3 characters while the third prototype was closer to the completed game.

 Reception

 Astalon: Tears of the Earth was released on June 3, 2021, on Steam, GOG, Itch.io, Xbox One, PlayStation 4, PlayStation 5, and Nintendo Switch.
 It was named as the best Metroidvania game of 2021 by PC Gamer.

+According to the review aggregation website, the PC and Nintendo Switch versions of Astalon: Tears of the Earth both received generally favorable reviews from critics.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 89% of critics.

 On January 21, 2022, Limited Run Games released physical and collector editions of Astalon: Tears of the Earth for Nintendo Switch and PlayStation 4.
 All versions sold out.